jakobnygren/healthScroll/content/posts/A Flame Worth Protecting.md

 - The people or texts that feel *familiar, like home*

 When the body is overloaded or misaligned, that resonance becomes harder to feel.
-This book restores the body’s instrument so your **tone can guide you again — through clarity, intuition, and deep knowing**.
+This scroll restores the body’s instrument so your **tone can guide you again — through clarity, intuition, and deep knowing**.

 ---